Best Practice

 Qualitative content analysis depends on the frequencies of words, phrases, and other important aspects found in textual data.
 These frequencies can also help you in generating themes, particularly if your research questions are focused on the textual data itself.

-Figure 11: When it comes time to define and name your themes, the Word Frequencies tool can determine which words appears most frequently in the data containing codes that you select.
+When it comes time to define and name your themes, the Word Frequencies tool can determine which words appear most frequently in the data containing codes that you select.

 Query Tool